Draw districts by population size

 Congressional districts must be compact, contiguous, and equal.
 To help, Esri Redistricting includes tools that can test whether your plans meet those requirements.

-- For Connectivity Check, click Details.
+- In the Integrity Tests window, for Connectivity Check, click Details.

 It's possible that you created more violations during your reconfiguration.
 If necessary, click Details and address each issue as needed.
 The tests will fail until all districts are contiguous.

 A results box with six green check marks means you have successfully completed this battery of tests.

 - Lock all the districts in the District Window.